mpcen/msft-ose-service-hackathon/README.md

 ```
 npm run start
 ```
- - Combiles and builds project into ./dist directory and runs once.
+ - Compiles and builds project into ./dist directory and runs once.

 ---